 Dress for corporate events may be business or business casual.
 Please review the invitation for more information.
 Contact the respective clinical preceptor if you are unsure of the dress code.

-All air travel and hotels will be arranged by Residency Director and/or Clinical Preceptor, unless otherwise directed.
-Travel is reserved through the department Administrative Assistant.
+All air travel and hotels will be arranged by residency director and/or clinical preceptor, unless otherwise directed.
 Mileage is reimbursed at the current SUPERVALU rate for miles above your normal commute.
 Mileage can be submitted using iExpense.

 Residents can submit mileage for travel beyond their usual work locations.
-Usual locations are defined as the residency site, the University and the corporate office.
+Usual locations are defined as the residency site, clinic locations, the University and the corporate office.

 When traveling outside of the usual work locations (per SVU travel policy, over a minimum of 10 miles one way) residents will use the greater of the round-trip distances (residency site vs. University vs. corporate office) as their base for calculating reimbursement.

 Residents will use iExpense for all work-related expenses.
-All expenses must be approved by the Residency Director and/or Primary Preceptor.
-All expenses should follow the SUPERVALU Travel & Expense policy which is located under the Residency tab in Sharepoint in the Orientation folder.
+All expenses must be approved by the residency director and/or primary preceptor.
+All expenses should follow the SUPERVALU Travel & Expense Policy.
 Expenses must be reported by the end of the week in which the expense was incurred.

 There are security workers on duty that patrol the building 24/7.
 There are several employee parking lots, and another lot towards the front for visitors.
 You should wear your name badge at all times when in the building.